HOME *

 PLOTTER -- Fixed base operator who connives to keep prices up.

-PROPELLER -- Fan that keeps pilot cool -- turn it off and watch pilot sweat.
+PROPELLER -- Fan that keeps pilot cool -- turn it off and watch pilot

 PROP WASH -- Pilot's equivalent of "hogwash".